 The license fee for each refuse truck shall be fifty dollars per year.
 (Ord.
 96-193 § 16: Ord.
 82-158 § 47).

-A. The administration and enforcement of the provisions of this chapter shall be the duty of the department of public works, the department of community and economic development, and the health department.
+A. The administration and enforcement of the provisions of this chapter shall be the duty of the department of public works, neighborhood services department, or the health department.